RiedleroD/userstyles-riedler/Readme.md

 The high priority ones are

 - Darklearning (moodle)
+- Dark BourgyMan (bourgy.net)
+- Dark Stylebase (stylebase.cc)

+Those will always be maintained with a really high standard because I'm using the sites all the time and they're not too complicated.

+Then, there are the mid-priority ones:

 - Eutropia (dolphin-emu.org)
+- JavaDarks (Javadocs, but just the reference sheets)
 - DarkArch (archlinux.org except for wiki)
-- JavaDarks (Javadocs, but just the reference sheets)

-Those will always be maintained with a really high standard because I'm using the sites all the time and they're not too complicated.

-Then, there are the mid-priority ones:

-- Dark Grimm (grimmstories.com)
-- Dark Stylebase (stylebase.cc)

 I use those websites either not at all or not that much, so issues have to be reported by the user.

 Then, the broken or abandoned styles:

+- Dark Grimm (grimmstories.com; Abandoned, but the website hardly changes so it'll continue to work just fine)
 - Black Tea (Gitea; I don't use it anymore and it isn't finished)
 - Darkowa (Outlook web-app; The website is really complicated, so this style is very much shit.
 It'll slowly get better though.)